 Setting: Urban community, Wellington, New Zealand.

-Participants: 23 people (13 women and 10 men), 51-91 years with COPD (21) or interstitial lung disease (2).
-Results: The weekly singing group was a well-attended activity, with self-reported benefits to health and wellbeing, 4 key themes were identified; being in the 'right space', connection, purpose and growth, and participation in a meaningful physical activity.
+Participants: 23 people (13 women, 10 men), 51 to 91 years with COPD

+Results: The weekly singing group was a well-attended activity, with self-reported benefits to health and well-being.
+Four key themes were identified: being in the 'right space', connection, purpose and growth, and participation in a meaningful physical activity.

-Conclusions: This study helps us to better understand how participation in a community singing group can benefit the health and well-being of patients with COPD.
-Trial registration number: ACTRN12615000736549; Results.
+Conclusion: This study helps us to better understand how participation in a community singing group can benefit the health and well-being of patients with COPD.